dandouglas/dandouglas/README.md

 <h1>Dan Douglas</h1>

-I am a Senior Engineer at a FinTech startup called [KodyPay](https://kodypay.com) and specialise in Angular and Ionic.
+I am a Senior Engineer at a FinTech startup called [KodyPay](https://kodypay.com) and specialise in Mobile App Development.
 I love the challenge of architecting large complex code-bases.

 ⚡ Fun fact: I used to be a survival instructor for the Royal Navy and once taught Sir Lenny Henry how to survive for his round the World yacht trip.